Diploma of Counselling Skills

 Opening up possibilities for developing multidisciplinary knowledge and practice, ACAP draws on the 4 Disciplines in the College to develop three integrative units that are core to first-year Undergraduate courses.
 These inquiry-driven units lay the groundwork for engaging students with multidisciplinary thinking, discourse and initiative in their fields of endeavour and in their future profession/vocation.

 This unit will introduce students the issues of sustainability on a personal, professional and community level.
 We will examine individual and group practices that can meet the needs of current generations without compromising our or future generations ability to meet their own needs through a transdisciplinary perspective.
 This will encompass evidence-based approaches to promoting sustainability in the context of study, professional work and within our communities.
+The unit provides students with an opportunity to explore, analyse and reflect on the contribution of human behaviour to the sustainability of individuals and communities, and apply this to their personal, educational and future professional lives.

 Learning outcomes:

-1. Define sustainability in personal, professional and community contexts.
+a.
+Define sustainability in personal, professional and community contexts (undergraduate)

-2. Apply the principles of sustainability to personal, professional and community contexts.
+b.
+Apply the principles of sustainability to personal, professional and community contexts (undergraduate)

 Unit workload